Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Examples of resolutions with conical slices

-The vertex set $I$ of $Q$ is chosen to index the simple left $A$-modules up to isomorphism.
-The dimension vector $\a$ is defined by letting $\a_i$ to be equal to the dimension of the corresponding simple module.
-As $A$ is a product of matrix algebras, we have $\mr{End}(\a)=A$.
+The vertex set $I$ of $Q$ is defined as the set of simple left $A$-modules up to isomorphism.
+The dimension vector $\a$ is defined by setting $\a_i$ to be equal to the dimension of the corresponding simple module.
+Since $A$ is a product of matrix algebras, we have $\mr{End}(\a)=A$.

-The number of arrows between $X$ and $Y$ in $Q$ is defined as the multiplicity of $X\otimes Y^*$ in $S$ (multiplicity can be 0).
+The number of arrows between $X$ and $Y$ in $Q$ is defined as the multiplicity of $X\otimes Y^*$ in $S$ (this multiplicity can be 0).
 Note that if $X$ and $Y$ are simple left $A$-modules, then $X\otimes Y^*$ is a simple $A$-$A$-bimodule and every simple $A$-$A$-bimodule can be obtained this way.
 It follows that $S=\mr{Rep}(Q,\a)$ and $M=\mr{Rep}(\ol Q,\a)$.
-It also not hard to check that the described moment maps coincide.
+It is also not hard to check that the described moment maps coincide.